 Think for instance of the Toyota ECO sports utility vehicle (SUV), which is less polluting than an average SUV, the Hybrid Hummer, or the Honda Diesel i-CTDI, which is shown in a commercial with singing flowers, birds and rabbits that dance around the engine and welcome it in there environment because it is a little less polluting than the stinky bad diesel engines from the competition.

-Interestingly enough energy companies aren’t really able to separate the green electricity from the gray electricity within their power grid.
+Interestingly enough energy companies aren’t really able to separate the green electricity from the grey electricity within their power grid.
 So when you switch to green electricity, you will still have the same electrons running through your house.
-The idea of greenness is purely based on the promise made by the energy company to balance the percentage of electricity created from renewable sources with the percentage of clients buying the green electricity product.)
+The idea of greenness is purely based on the promise made by the energy company to balance the percentage of electricity created from renewable sources with the percentage of clients buying the green electricity product.

 Contrary to regular products, which are typically produced at large scale industrial sites and packed with chemical conserving and coloring substances, bio-, eco- and organic products are marketed with the claim of being produced in a more natural way.
 In practice this typically means returning to more traditional smaller scale, less polluting and more sustainable production techniques.

 Hence, it is no surprise that over the past twenty years naturally made products have gained a significant market share.
 What started with small farmers markets, operating on idealistic motives, has now become an industry including rules and regulations on when a product may call itself as bio, eco or organic.

 Along with the promotion of products, nature is being promoted as the sensible, harmonic, soothing, authentic, healthy, honest and beautiful force in life.
 The darker, more negative, side of nature is consistently omitted by the biomimicmarketeers, as you can’t sell products with diseases, death, hurricanes, floods, or other extremely crude, unpredictable and amoral qualities nature has to offer.
-Nature itself is the most successfully marketed product of our time.